isaiah210/ifarith-compiler/discussion.md

 In answering this question, you must use specific examples that you got from running the compiler and generating an output.

+The first thing that is done when the compiler is called is a check if what ever is inputed is valid.
+It breaks down everything inside of the code it was given breaking down each of the calls and the vairblees in it until there is nothing left.
+Once that is reached then everything is true and then it goes to the anf translation. this translates the order and adress of what each value being accesed and what is being used for.
+It starts with the varibile and then goes to the function calls at the end.
+After it reaches the ir-virtual translation where the you can see the initial call in the values with the mov-lit and the addresses they are getting put.
+All of the simplied assembly is being written and ordered.
+After this it reaches the final step and creates the x86 assembly code.
 [ Question 4 ]

 This is a larger project, compared to our previous projects.
 This